 The pauses were sometimes long.
 One boy wanted to be a sky-diver, and another a good father.
 A girl wished to be a famous film-star and another wished to plant lots of trees.
 One grown-up wanted to resolve things with his father, and another wished to travel the world.
 Some wished to prove that they could truly be a good person, and others sought peace of mind.
 Another wished for a child.
 They then, to their surprise, received a florid and fulsome blessing through me, giving them full permission to entertain and achieve their wish. "...And when you are there, and you have attained what you seek, just remember that you asked – and you received."
 Already bowled over by their previous encounters, this one finished them off!

-This kind of special fairy-tale occasion, a journey into dreamtime, changes the patterning of people's lives.
-Even if, back in Manchester, Massachusetts or Milton Keynes, they bury the occasion in busy amnesia, the experience is there, lodged beneficently in deeper consciousness, acting as a seed of future growth and awakening.
+This kind of special fairytale occasion, a journey into dreamtime, changes the patterning of people's lives.
+Even if, back in Manchester, Massachusetts or Milton Keynes, they bury the occasion in busy amnesia, the experience stays there, lodged beneficently in deeper consciousness, acting as a seed of future growth and awakening.
 It makes a difference.

 Nowadays we are rarely genuinely blessed or initiated into new realities.
-We often make do with the lives we get and struggle on without encouragement to rise to our true greatness.
-Through experiences such as these people are deeply healed of woe, of fear and self-limitation.
+We often make do with the lives we get and we struggle on without encouragement, seeking to rise to our true greatness.
+Through experiences such as these people are deeply healed of woe, fear and self-limitation.
 And a splendid time was had by all – kids and adults, women and men, under the sun and moon, watched by trees.

 In most things that a man is supposed to do, I'm pretty useless.
 The assets I have are unusual and quite specific and, over time, I have learned not to hide them behind a bushel for fear of the consequences.
-Even though it may help in terms of money, reputation and career, pretence is not what I was born for, neither what makes me happy.
+Even though hiding my light may help in terms of money, reputation and career, pretence is not what I was born for, neither what makes me happy - later in life I discovered I'm an Aspie (with Asperger's Syndrome, or Wrong Planet Syndrome).

 Meanwhile, the people of the OakDragon chose to go 'offline' for a year or two, to rebirth and re-vision themselves.
 The OakDragon still meets up, though in a smaller format.
 Sig started a Maple Dragon outfit in Vermont, USA.
 A camp grew up in New Zealand.
-Others who had attended camps started their own camps.
+Another in Ireland.
+People who had attended camps started their own camps and variants of camps (such as the Buddhafields festival).
 Others who gained an inspiration while at camps went off to pursue their visions.
 The consequences for many individuals were significant - it had been a life-changer.

 The unnamed people who cooked the food, raised the marquees, fired up the wood-fired showers, taught the workshops, sat through long meetings, did the accounts and entertained the children have kept the OakDragon on its legs over time.